sabady/cka/README.txt

 To move a pod to another node you must delete and recreate it!

-The service endpoints count equals that of the pods count.
-1 endpoint per pod
+The service endpoints count equals that of the pods count - 1 endpoint per pod

 Create Service:
 kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml